safebucket/docs/docs/configuration/authentication.md

 - **Local Users**: Assigned "User" role by default
 - **OIDC Users**: Assigned "User" role by default
 - **Admin User**: Assigned "Admin" role automatically

-### Custom Roles

-You can extend the RBAC system by modifying the Casbin model and policies.
-See the [API documentation](../api/overview) for details on role management endpoints.

 ## Security Best Practices